backendverse/spring-boot-rest-template/README.md

-# Spring Boot RestTemplate Explained 🚀 Complete Guide with Real Examples
+# Spring Boot RestTemplate Advanced 🔥 Error Handler, Interceptor & Timeout Explained

 Welcome to **[Backend Verse](https://www.youtube.com/@BackendVerse)**! 🎥
 In this video, we will explore **Rest Template in Spring Boot** with practical examples. 🚀